-There are several functions of National Library from the acquiring materials to the library until to placing on the respective shelves.
-After shelves systematically, the library provides services to the students, researchers and the public for their easy use of library materials.
+There are several functions of the National Library from the acquiring materials to the library until to placing on the respective shelves.
+After shelves systematically, the library provides services to the students, researchers, and the public for their easy use of library materials.
 For less and damage of library materials, inventory-taking by RFID (Radio Frequency Identification System) and conservation is undertaken regularly.

-Apart from that, for the promotion and dissemination of library and information subject, Library education activities, cooperation and collaboration activities with libraries associations from local and overseas are conducted.
+Apart from that, for the promotion and dissemination of library and information subject, Library education activities, cooperation, and collaboration activities with libraries associations from local and overseas are conducted.

-National Library undertaking the acquisition, data processing, circulation and library development functions along with the timeline and advanced information and communication technology.
+National Library undertaking the acquisition, data processing, circulation, and library development functions along with the timeline and advanced information and communication technology.